stem-piano/sensor-systems/qps/README.md

 * It does not include neither current-limiter resistors for the LED, nor bias-resistors for the phototransistor, as such it allows for more flexible powering schemes.

+I have an untested design with 2 sensors per board, however I am not putting it here because I have not tested it.
+I have not tested it because I have found that the version with 4x can be simply used for all hammers and keys: just leave some sensors unused (and not connected).
+That is more cost effective than having versions with different number of sensors per board, at the expense of minimal assembly complication.

 ## Flexibility in power supply -- BE CAREFUL!

 The lack of current-limiter resistors means that you cannot power this board directly from a typical (i.e. constant-voltage) power supply,